namko-github/discretize-guides/builds/guardian/heal-firebrand/index.md

     uptime: 78%
     variant: group
 code: "[&DQEuKzEvPhZLFwAAehYAAEkBAAAWAQAAGBYAAAAAAAAAAAAAAAAAAAAAAAACBQBmAAA=]"
+cmGuide: pug
 classification:
   - 4
   - 1
   - 3
   - 1
   - 2
-date: "2023-10-15T09:02:55.704Z "
+date: "2024-04-15T22:45:19.667Z "
-title: Heal Firebrand
-rating: Good
-role: Support
-profession: Guardian
-conditions: []
-cmGuide: pug
 ---

 <Warning>

 This build is very common in PuGs.
-More info about building effective team compositions can be found [here](/guides/effective-comp).
-This build provides a high amount of boons and a lot of safety to the group via its healing.
+More information about building effective team compositions can be found [here](/guides/effective-comp).
+This build provides a high number of boons and a lot of safety to the group via its healing.
 It, therefore, shines most in less experienced groups as well as when you have bad instabilities.
-Once the safety of a dedicated healer is no longer needed, you can move on to running [Power Firebrand](/builds/guardian/power-firebrand) or [Condi Firebrand](/builds/guardian/condi-firebrand).
-We also added a new heal variant that is in-between the full heal and damage version called [Celestial Firebrand](/builds/guardian/celestial-firebrand) for parties wanting to transition to no heal runs.
+Once the safety of a dedicated healer is no longer needed, you can move on to running [Power Firebrand](/builds/guardian/power-firebrand) or [Condi.
+Firebrand](/builds/guardian/condi-firebrand).
+We also added a new heal variant that is in between the full heal and damage version called [Celestial Firebrand](/builds/guardian/celestial-firebrand) for parties wanting to transition to no heal runs.

 </Warning>